 - PDF version

-Lesson #3 How can the value of ecosystem goods and services be measured?
+Detailed lesson plan #1 Can the value of ecosystems and ecosystem goods and services be measured?

 - junior high school

 - understand ecosystem accounting practices

 - explore various ways of estimating the value of EGS

 - learn to think critically about ‘value’ in relation to ecosystems